acl-301d-summer-2017/lectures/lectures/16-project-week-day-1/README.md

  - Your team's members
  - Your project's pitch.
 (What is the problem statement and what are the benefits of your solution?
 Read more about these [here](https://www.bidsketch.com/proposal-resources/proposal-templates/web-design-proposal-template).)
  - A diagram of relevant details from your project's domain model
+  - What are your models?
+What properties and methods might they have?
- - A few wireframe sketches of your project's pages
+ - Eireframe sketches of your project's pages

  **TIP:** Use pencil and paper to diagram and sketch.